-EVENT: Sabotage LEVEL: 2 ACTION DATA SHEET: F2

-- A. Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
-When notifying the Warning/Evacuation Director or designee, request additional security as appropriate. - B. Immediately commence a careful inspection of all perimeter and interior dikes and inlet/outlet piping for the entire Ash Pond System to determine if there are any signs of damage, degradation, or structural instability.
-This should be done without compromising the safety of anyone performing the inspection. - C. Record all information, observations, and actions on an Event Log Form (Form 3.1). - D. At the completion of the field inspection, contact the Engineering Director or designee by telephone and report the observations and dike conditions.

-- A. Be prepared to receive and respond to the field inspection report. - B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level.

-A. Prepare to send a qualified individual to the site at the direction of the Engineering Director.

-Evaluate conditions at least daily, or whenever conditions change significantly.
-Using Table 1.1 and/or Table 3.1, determine whether:

-- A. The event warrants downgrade to Event Level 3.
-The event level may be downgraded if there is no observable damage, degradation, or structural instability, or once all observed damage, degradation, or structural instability is repaired.
-All contacts on Event Level 2 Notification Flow Chart shall be notified of downgrade from Event Level 2 to Event Level 3. - B. The event remains at the current Event Level.
-The event level shall remain at Event Level 2 until the observed damage, degradation or structural instability has been addressed and/or repaired. - C. The event warrants escalation to Event Level 1.
-The Event Level shall be raised to Event Level 1 if the field inspection following the confirmed Sabotage indicates that damage has occurred to the Ash Pond perimeter dikes and that there is visible evidence of fluid escaping through the pond perimeter dikes.
+EVENT LEVEL ACTION DATA SHEET: F2 RECOMMENDED ACTIONS EAP Co ordinator: Time/Date Make sure notifications to all parties are completed in accordance with the outline included in Section 2.2.
+When notifying the Warning/Evacuation Director or designee, request additional security as appropriate.
+B. Record all information, observations, and actions on an Event Log Form (Form 3.1).
+At the completion of the field inspection, contact the Engineering Director or designee by telephone and report the observations and dike conditions. ring Director or designee: Be prepared to receive and respond to the field inspection report.
+B. B. Evaluate conditions per the Evaluation/Decision table below and, if appropriate, adjust the event level.
+On-Call Engineer: A. Prepare to send a qualified individual to the site at the direction of the Engineering Director.
+EVALUATION / DECISION Evaluate e conditions at least daily, or whenever conditions change significantly.
+Using Table 1.1 and/ or Table 3.1, determir he whether: - A. The event warrants downgrade to Event Level 3.
+The event level may be downgraded if there is a damage, degradation, or structural instability, or once all observed damage, degradation, instability is repaired.
+All contacts on Event Level 2 Notification Flow Chart shall be notified from Event Level 2 to Event Level 3. or structural of downgrade B. The event remains at the current Event Level.
+The event level shall remain at Event Level 2 until damage, degradation or structural instability has been addressed and/or repaired.
+C. The event warrants escalation to Event Level 1.
+The Event Level shall be raised to Event Level inspection following the confirmed Sabotage indicates that damage has occurred to the Ash Pe dikes and that there is visible evidence of fluid escaping through the pond perimeter dikes.
+Based or n this information, follow the appropriate actions below.